Reds vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has put up 43 hits with nine doubles, 13 home runs and 21 walks.
-He has driven in 39 runs with three stolen bases.
+- Nolan Gorman has 44 hits with nine doubles, 13 home runs, 21 walks and 39 RBI.
+He's also stolen three bases.

-- Gorman has picked up at least one hit in 12 straight games.
-In his last 10 games he is batting .455 with four doubles, five home runs, six walks and 15 RBI.
+- Gorman brings a 13-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .405 with four doubles, four home runs, six walks and 13 RBI.

 Gorman Recent Games